2022 Boiler Comparison: Worcester Greenstar 30CDi Classic System vs 30i System

 Check our guide to the different types of boilers here if you’re unsure which boiler type you have.

-Both the CDi Classic and the I System range from Worcester are system boilers.
+Both the CDi Classic System and the i System range from Worcester are system boilers.
 Both would be a direct replacement for your current system boiler.

 The only difference between the 2 ranges is the appliances’ dimensions.